ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ## 5. Alternatives

 ### 5.1.
-Include Another Categorization
-Another categorization has been discussed at length to provide additional gradient for stability.
-An additional categorization could allow to further refine the notion of stability.
-Similarly,  we could categorize in many different ways.
-However, adding any additional categories is left as a possible enhancement for the future, should a need or desire arise..

-### 5.2.
 Adding Compiler Warnings

 One alternative design is to add warnings to the compiler, instead of communicating about the status of extensions only in the User's Guide.
 We consider this to be likely to provide value, because users typically do not return to sections of the User's Guide that cover features that they already understand.
 The migration of an extension into a warning set provides a reason for them to consult the documentation.
-This is left as future work to be covered in other extensions.
+Previous revisions of this proposal included some description of warnings for use of different categories.
+However, the potential featureset is now left as future work to be covered in other proposals.

-### 5.3.
+### 5.2.
 Implement Warnings and Categorizations Elsewhere

 Warnings could additionally be implemented with a canonical configuration for a tool such as `hlint` or `stan`.
 Warnings from GHC itself have a number of advantages, however.
 First off, the categorization of extensions is maintained in one place, so teams don't need to construct and then maintain their own set.
 It's much easier to have a minor local deviation from an established standard than it is to create one.
 Secondly, compiler updates that change the status of an extension will trigger warnings without someone needing to remember to modify the configuration of an external linter, and projects that support a range of GHC versions will get the appropriate warnings for each version they run in CI without any extra configuration.
 And, perhaps most importantly, defaults matter most for less-experienced users.
 How would a new team know that they should install an extra linter and configure it this way?
 How would they decide between competing linter configurations?
 It seems valuable to provide them with something that basically reflects the consensus of the experts that comes by default.

-### 5.4.
+### 5.3.
 Use Only Deprecations

 Another alternative consists of not having an explicit lifecycle for extensions, but only adding deprecation warnings.
 This has the advantage of being a lighter-weight process that requires less from the developers of language extensions.
 Also, because any model necessarily neglects certain details, an implicit discussion of an extension's status provides space for more nuance.
 However, we believe that a simpler model that captures the world well enough is able to provide the vast majority of the information that's relevant to make decisions without incurring nearly as much of a cost in time and training as a fully-detailed and nuanced view (which can still be available in the documentation).

-### 5.5.
+### 5.4.
 Lazily Add the `Deprecated` Set

 It has been extremely rare that GHC actually removes an extension.
 This has been loudly signaled to the authors as a negative experience.
 It would be possible to refrain from adding the `Deprecated` category until it actually becomes needed.
 However, having this category (even if unused) serves important purposes: